thibaudszy/ngit-cli/README.md

  - add
  - stash

-If you want to try it out without the scripts actually doing anything, you can use the ```--dry-run``` flag to log the git command the ngit script will run instead of actually running it.
+If you want to try it out without the scripts actually doing anything, you can use the ```--ngit-dry-run``` flag to log the git command the ngit script will run instead of actually running it.

 ### checkout
 Works like checkout but prints out a selectable list if no parameters are passed.